omgnetwork/elixir-omg/docs/morevp.md

 The MoreVP protocol can be combined with the Plasma MVP protocol in a way that simultaneously preserves the integrity of exits and minimizes gas cost.
 Although the two protocols use different determinations for exit priority, total ordering on exits is still needed.
 Therefore, every exit, no matter the protocol used, must be included in the same priority queue for processing.
-Honest user which enjoys data availability should be able to ignore MoreVP exits initiated by other parties.
+Honest user which enjoys data availability should be able to ignore MoreVP exits that involve their outputs.
 Owners of outputs on the Plasma chain should be able to start an exit via either mechanism, but not both.
 To guarantee that money can't be double-spend via those two mechanisms, two approaches are possible.